Thewbi/AndroidExamples2024/NavigationComponentsExample/README.md

 # Introduction

 This example makes use of the Jetpack Navigation Component to jump from fragment to fragment based on the user's input into the app.
-Thie example is created in AndroidStudio.
+This example is created in AndroidStudio.

-This sample use XML for layouts and it does not use Jetpack Components to programatically define the UI.
+This sample makes use XML for layouts and it does not use Jetpack Compose to programatically define the UI.
-The reason is that I do not know how to create a working FragmentContainerView using Jetpack Components programatically.
+The reason is that I do not know how to create a working FragmentContainerView using Jetpack Compose programatically.

+*TODO:* How to replace the XML by Jetpack Compose?

 This sample is inspired by: https://www.youtube.com/watch?v=IEO2X5OU3MY

+## Activity

 The idea is to have a single activity (MainActivity).
 The MainActivity has to use the @style/Theme.AppCompat as theme in AndroidManifest.xml.